This section provides you with further introductory literature on selected areas of the carbon markets.

 This journal article systematically examines the environmental integrity risks associated with the use of international market mechanisms and presents approaches to address them.

-Forest Trends’ Ecosystem Marketplace (2019): Financing Emission Reductions for the Future: State of Voluntary Carbon Markets.
+Forest Trends’ Ecosystem Marketplace (2022): State of Voluntary Carbon Markets.
 Washington, DC: Forest Trends.

 This regularly published report provides an overview of developments in the voluntary carbon market.